contentful/rich-text/CONTRIBUTING.md

 You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

-## Useful npm scripts
+## Useful yarn scripts

-- `npm run build` builds vendored files in the `dist` directory of each package
+- `yarn build` builds vendored files in the `dist` directory of each package
-- `npm run commit` runs git commits with [commitizen](http://commitizen.github.io/cz-cli/)
+- `yarn commit` runs git commits with [commitizen](http://commitizen.github.io/cz-cli/)
-- `npm run clean` removes any built files and `node_modules`
+- `yarn clean` removes any built files and `node_modules`
-- `npm run lint` runs our TypeScript linter on all `.ts` files in each package
+- `yarn lint` runs our TypeScript linter on all `.ts` files in each package
-- `npm run test` runs unit tests for all packages
+- `yarn test` runs unit tests for all packages
-- `npm run test:ci` runs unit tests in CI mode
+- `yarn test:ci` runs unit tests in CI mode
-- `npm run test:watch` runs unit tests in "watch" mode (will refresh relevant code paths on save)
+- `yarn test:watch` runs unit tests in "watch" mode (will refresh relevant code paths on save)

 ## Setup